Digit112/brass-post/docs/Command Definition Syntax.md

 For example, the pattern `'A Brown Dog'` contains only one token, which has two spaces, and those spaces cannot be substituted for arbitrary whitespace like before.
 They are matched literally.
 However, the match is still case-insensitive.
 For a case-sensitive match, prefix the string with an `s` like `s'A Brown Dog'`.
 This pattern will ONLY match exactly the text `A Brown Dog`.
 Nothing else.

-Quoted literals also allow you to match keywords like `Integer` and `Bool`.
+Quoted literals also allow you to match keywords like `integer` and `bool`.

 Quoted literals also may include the following escape sequences which have their usual meaning: `\n`, `\r`, `\t`, `\'`, `\"`, `\\`.
 Any backslash not included in one of these sequences is interpreted as a literal backslash.
 This is actually the same functionality available to the user when entering a string.